nicolenewhouse3/sql-style-guide/STYLE_GUIDE.md

 ```
 ### 5. Indexing Best Practices:
 - Index columns frequently used in `where`, `join`, or `group` by clauses to improve query performance.
-- **Note**:
+> [!WARNING]
-  - Over-indexing can slow down insert/update operations, so use indexes judiciously.
+> - Over-indexing can slow down insert/update operations, so use indexes judiciously.
-  - Regularly analyze query performance and remove unused indexes.
+> - Regularly analyze query performance and remove unused indexes.
 ```sql
 -- Create an index on CUSTOMER_ID for faster lookups create index idx_customer_id on ORDERS (CUSTOMER_ID);